dA505819/dA505819.github.io/README.md

 ## Let's Connect

 Connecting is a great way of communicating, sharing ideas and helping.
-So, let's connect.
+So, let's connect:)

 ## Want to discuss something?